twisted/twisted/docs/core/development/policy/coding-standard.rst

 The encoding must always be ASCII, so no coding cookie is necessary.

+Python 3 compatible modules must be listed in the relevant sections of ``twisted.python.dist3``.

 Packages
 --------

-Package names should follow the same conventions as module names.
+Package names follow the same conventions as module names.
 All modules must be encapsulated in some package.
 Nested packages may be used to further organize related modules.